 The new Development Strategy will have as its underlying basis the achievement and delivery of sustainable development.
 The plans listed in the programme of planmaking will be subject to a specific Sustainability Appraisal/Strategic Environmental Assessment in order to comply with the relevant regulatory requirements.

 Summary of Overview and Scrutiny Comments:

-Recommendations to the Executive from Sustainable Communities Overview and Scrutiny Committee meeting on 13 September 2011:
+To follow after the Sustainable Communities Overview and Scrutiny Committee meeting on 13 September 2011.